damevin/pdf-service/README.md

 You can refer to the example routes in this project, to learn how to write and test routes.

+These routes use JSON schemas for input (and output) data validation, that are defined in `src/schemas`.
+TypeScript types can be infered from `as const` JSON schemas, as shown in the examples.
+A single schema is used at the same time to validate data, to add typings to the routes, and also to generate a swagger / OpenAPI documentation at runtime.
+This documentation can be read at the `/docs` endpoint when the server is running.

 ### Logging

 It is advised to avoid `console`.
 In most cases, the recommended way to log things